 All data deliveries shall include a Survey Delivery Report.
-This report shall contain the metadata for the survey (see Chapter 11) and all other relevant information to the specific survey.
-A template report can be found in Info_A_Survey_Delivery_Report_template.doc.

-9 Bathymetric data processing
+This report shall contain the metadata for the survey (see Chapter 8) and all other relevant information to the specific survey.
+Bathymetric data processing

 Careful processing is required to obtain the specified data quality.